wanna-dd/PAD/README.md

 **PAD**
 ---------------------------------------------------------------------------------------------------------------------
-This repo contains demonstrations of using PAD to adaptively optimize  spectral information.
+This repo contains demonstrations of using PAD to adaptively optimize one-dimensional spectral information, such as Uv-vis, Raman, IR spectra.
 This repository is adapted from the codebase used to produce the results in the paper "Adaptive Feedback Cross-loop for Preserving and Robust Spectral Information Optimization without
 Spectral Processing in Few-shot Learning".